yokawasa/decode2016/buildsearch/README.md

     cd buildsearch/scripts
     ./upload_cations.py ../data/build2016.csv ../data build2016captions

-[note] if you want to generate closed captions from video Contents by youself instead of using closed-caption-data.zip, go to an [optional procedure](#generate-closed-captions-from-video-contents-optional-procedure).
+[note] if you want to generate closed captions from video Contents by youself instead of using closed-caption-data.zip, go to [optional procedure](#generate-closed-captions-optional-procedure).

 ### 6. Download video contents (Optional)